Hey. In summer 2015 my family and I went to Bulgaria. Why do I mention Bulgaria if this is supposed to be a story about Dracula in Romania?

 Allegedly, but who can really tell now.

-So to prevent this, they decided to implydead people with a stick to make sure they are actually dead.
+So to prevent this, they decided to impale dead people with a stick to make sure they are actually dead.
 I guess not everyone was familiar with this.
-Also they were making very shallow graves for their dead so when the float came it brought up the dead implied with the sticks.
+Also, they were making very shallow graves for their dead so when the float came it brought up the dead implied with the sticks.

-Obviously people freaked out and the legends begun.
+Obviously, people freaked out and the legends began.

 There’s a bunch of articles about Vlad and his life if you’re curious for more.